 The Intervale, Burlington, VT

-We focus on a handful of high value crops that we enjoy growing: primarily salad greens, tomatoes, and root crops - though there isn’t too much that you won’t find growing here.
-We manage to keep our costs down due to our low input methods of farming, and we pass the savings on to our chefs and buyers.
-As a result, our locally grown, organic produce can be found in a large array of restaurants and grocery stores.
+They focus on a handful of high value crops that they enjoy growing: primarily salad greens, tomatoes, and root crops - though there isn’t too much that you won’t find growing here.
+They manage to keep their costs down due to their low input methods of farming, and they pass the savings on to their chefs and buyers.
+As a result, Pitchfork Farm's locally grown, organic produce can be found in a large array of restaurants and grocery stores.

 Pitchfork Farm on Facebook